garretrc/ggvoronoi/README.md

 ## Changes

+v0.8.2: Added unit tests using 'testthat' and 'vdiffr'.
+Minor improvements to vignette and README.md

-Version 0.8.1: Fixed bug when using a discrete value for fill mapping.
+v0.8.1: Fixed bug when using a discrete value for fill mapping.
 Removed google maps API call in the vignette.